Medical Research in Belfast; My Experience Saving Money to Travel

 So here I was, zero money in my bank account, some minor debts from a crazy time in Vegas, and with dreams to continue traveling.
 What could I do?
-I was back in my small town in Ireland, and couldn’t work out a way to live my travel dreams.
-Working for $10 an hour in a bar would see me stuck at home for months, I couldn’t do it, I was 23 and I wanted to see the world, experience crazy things, get lost in foreign countries.
+I was back in Kilkeel, my small town in Ireland.
+But couldn’t work out a way to live my travel dreams.
+Working for $10 an hour in a bar would see me stuck at home for months.
+I couldn’t do it.
+23 years old and I wanted to see the world, experience crazy things, get lost in foreign countries.
 I had to do something.
 Something drastic.
-Medical Research.
+Medical Research in Belfast!

-So I scoured the internet for medical research/clinical trials in Ireland and stumbled across a company called MDS in Belfast, about a 90 minute drive from my hometown.
+So I scoured the internet for medical research/clinical trials in Ireland and stumbled across a company offering Medical research in Belfast.
+About a 90 minute drive from my hometown of Kilkeel.
 They were running a medical test that lasted 5 weeks.
 I called up and enquired.